cjbottaro/shard_ex/README.md

 # Shard

-Use Ecto repositories across multiple databases and multiple servers.
+Use Ecto repositories across multiple databases and servers.

 ## Quickstart